“Learn the rules well, so you can break them effectively”.

 5. Donate to charity.

-In 2022, taxpayers must claim charitable contributions as itemized deductions on Schedule A of IRS Form 1040 under “Gifts to Charity”, as the 2021 charitable tax deduction rules were not extended.
+In 2024, taxpayers must claim charitable contributions as itemized deductions on Schedule A of IRS Form 1040 under “Gifts to Charity”.
 So, it’s important to ask for a tax receipt anytime you donate clothing, make an online donation, attend a charity event (virtual or in-person), as these are all tax deductible.
 Even volunteering expenses like gas mileage can be included.

 6. Child Tax Credit.

 For business owners with children, the Child Tax Credit (CTC) represents a further opportunity to reduce their taxes.
-As the 2021 enhancements to the CTC has expired, for 2022, the initial amount tax credit is $2,000 for each qualifying child.
+For your 2023 taxes, the initial amount tax credit is $2,000 for each qualifying child.
 As well, a child must be under age 17 at the end of the calendar year to qualify for the tax credit.

-How Lili Helps Business Owners Avoid Taxes (Legally!)
+How Lili Helps Prepares Business Owners for Tax Season

 Figuring out how to reduce your taxes and avoid overpaying can be complicated!
-That’s exactly why we created our Tax Optimizer tools here at Lili, which are designed to track and manage your business expenses, and estimate your taxes, to simplify tax season and give you peace of mind.
-That way, you can spend your time focusing on growing your business, and not moonlighting as a CPA.
-Unless of course you’re interested in becoming an accountant…in which case we’d love to talk!
+That’s exactly why we created our Tax Preparation software, which makes it easy to track and manage your business expenses, estimate your taxes, and automatically set aside money for tax payments, so you can approach tax season with peace of mind.
+Reduce the time and energy you expend on taxes so you can instead focus on growing your business, rather than moonlighting as a CPA!